Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Index Page
 - Check for dead links.
-- Check whether the mailing list is functioning.
+- Check whether required field in the mailing list is functioning.
 - Check the responsiveness of the sections when changing the size of the viewport.
 - Check transparency of the background in the sections.
 - Check Functionality of location image.